 Infonex, a large Canadian conference organization.

-Richard was a visiting Professor of Law in May 2013 at the National
+Richard was a visiting Professor of Law in May 2013 at the

-the Ukraine, Richard also lectured at the International
+in the Ukraine, Richard also lectured at the International